 For those who often switch between Mac devices and Windows, or who work with others further away, Google Drive is an affordable no-brainer service.

-3. Combine storage and MS Office tools with OneDrive
+OneDrive to combine storage and MS Office tools

 Equally useful when working between devices and platforms, Microsoft OneDrive works very well with macOS and iOS devices.